Will a Bell Collar Hurt My Cat’s Hearing? What the Science Says

 Final Thoughts

 A bell collar should not significantly impact your cat’s hearing.
-The tinkling sound may annoy you and your pet, but it can also prevent your kitty from harming your local wildlife.
+The tinkling sound may annoy you and your pet, but can also prevent your kitty from harming your local wildlife.
 Plus, if your pet is an avid outdoor adventurer, its bell collar will help you find it when it is time to come inside for the night.

 Featured Image Credit: Patara91, Shutterstock